jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 If a message appears when running Crawler

-__findPages-Can not find the pages link in the start URL!!
+__findPages - Can not find the pages link in the start URL!!

-__findPages-1.Google robot check might ban you from crawling!!
+__findPages - 1.
+Google robot check might ban you from crawling!!

-__findPages-2.You might not crawl the page of google scholar
+__findPages - 2.
+You might not crawl the page of google scholar

 The solution is to use VPN and change IP